 Now let's look at that phrase.
 "To become conformed" literally means to bring to the same form with.
-This is...this is really unimaginable but this is God's plan.
-Philippians 3:20, listen, "Our citizenship is in heaven from which we also eagerly await for the Savior, the Lord Jesus Christ," listen to this, "who will transform the body of our humble state into conformity with the body of His glory."
+This is...
+This is really unimaginable but this is God's plan.
+Philippians 3:20, listen, "Our citizenship is in heaven from which also we eagerly wait for the Savior, the Lord Jesus Christ," listen to this, "who will transform the body of our humble state into conformity with the body of His glory."
 How in the world is He going to do that?
 "By the exertion of the power that He has even to subject all things to Himself."

 You say, "What does that mean?
 We're all going to look like Him and be 33 years old and have shoulder-length hair and a beard?"
 Well some of you ladies wouldn't really be too attractive under such conditions.
-No. It's talking about...it's talking about your holiness, your blamelessness, your righteousness, your spiritual perfection.
-I don't know all that it means except to say you will have a body like unto His glorious body and the only thing we know about His glorious body is what we see in His post-resurrection appearances, right?
+No. It's talking about...
+It's talking about your holiness, your blamelessness, your righteousness, your spiritual perfection.
+I don't know all that it means except to say that you will have a body like unto His glorious body and the only thing we know about His glorious body is what we see in His post-resurrection appearances, right?
 He was visible.
 He was touchable.
-He could speak, He could eat.
+He could speak.
+He could eat.
 He could transport Himself supernaturally, rapidly.
 He could live in time and space and out of it.
-He was perfect and sinless and visible only to those He chose to reveal Himself.
-But we're going to be brought into the same form as the resurrection body of Jesus Christ in whatever way glorified humanity can be like incarnate deity we'll be like Christ.
+He was perfect and sinless and visible only to those to whom He chose to reveal Himself.
+But we're going to be brought into the same form as the resurrection body of Jesus Christ.
+In whatever way glorified humanity can be like incarnate deity we'll be like Christ.
 And it's a spiritual reality and yet there will be a glorified body.

 Look at the word there "conformed to the image."
 This is interesting.
-Image is eikon, get the word icon from it which is...you know what an icon is?
+Image is eikōn, get the word icon from it which is...
+You know what an icon is?
 It's a statue, isn't it?
 It's a replica.
-The word eikonis used in four other verses with a similar reference to Jesus Christ, 2 Corinthians 3:18, 2 Corinthians 4:4, Colossians 1:15 and Colossians 3:10, and it refers to a purposefully derived likeness, not an accidental one.
+And the word eikōn is used in four other verses with a similar reference to Jesus Christ, 2 Corinthians 3:18, 2 Corinthians 4:4, Colossians 1:15 and Colossians 3:10, and it refers to a purposefully derived likeness, not an accidental one.
 When you go about to produce an icon, to produce a replica of somebody else, it's not accidental.
 A statue is a replicate and that's exactly what the word conveys.
-We're going to be in the image of Jesus Christ and that somehow God is going to shape us into a replica of Jesus Christ.
-We will not be Jesus Christ, as the son is not his father, but we will bear the image of Jesus Christ as in some ways a son is a replica of his father.
+We're going to be in the image of Jesus Christ in that somehow God is going to shape us into a replica of Jesus Christ.
+We will not be Jesus Christ, as a son is not his father, but we will bear the image of Jesus Christ as in some ways a son is a replica of his father.

 When God made man He made him in His image and in His likeness, Genesis 1:26.
-But that original image, imageo Deoas it's often called, was defaced and marred by sin so that that original body had to be discarded in the grave.
+But that original image, imageo Deo as it's often called, was defaced and marred by sin so that that original body had to be discarded in the grave.
 But there is coming a time in eternal glory when the intention of God that man would be made in His own image will again be restored.
-He became one of us, that we might be conformed to Him.
+He became one of us, that we might become conformed to Him.

 But why does He want this?
 There's a reason for that even.
 There's a reason and a motive behind that.
 Back to verse 29, "That He might be the firstborn among many brethren."
 Why does He want to make us like Christ?
 So that there will be many brethren among whom Christ will be the firstborn.
-Firstborn is the word prototokosand it means the premiere one, not in chronology, it means the firstborn was always the most notable child, the one who inherited everything, the one who had the rights and privileges and honors, it's the position of preeminence.
-You see, God had a plan and the plan was that there would gather around Christ a redeemed humanity made in His image who would view Him as preeminent and thus forever and ever and ever they would praise and honor and glorify His name...and that's why we were saved.
+Firstborn is the word prōtotokos and it means the premier one, not in chronology.
+It means the firstborn was always the most notable child, the one who inherited everything, the one who had the rights and privileges and honors, it's the position of preeminence.
+You see, God had a plan and the plan was that there would gather around Christ a redeemed humanity made in His image who would view Him as preeminent and thus forever and ever and ever they would praise and honor and glorify His name, and that's why we were saved.

 Now that takes us to the progress of salvation, but I don't have time.
 So we'll do that next time.
 How does God get us to fulfill this purpose?
 And the progress we're going to see in the words "foreknew, predestined, called, justified and glorified."
 And we'll save that for next time.